 Although each palette entry could store all attributes of a fixture, it's easier to operate the console if you create some palettes which only set positions, some for colour, some for gobo and so on.
-The console helps you with this by providing separate windows for Colour palettes, Position palettes, and Gobo/Beam palettes.
+The console helps you with this by providing separate windows on the Touch Wing for Colour palettes, Position palettes, and Gobo/Beam palettes.
+If you are using the Palette buttons on the presets, it's best to group the colours together, then the positions together, and so on, to make them easier to find.